tushar-cero/Data-Analysis-World-Fertility-Rate/README.md

 ## World Map

-A map of the world is used to show the fertility rate of each country.
+A world map is used to show the fertility rate of each country.
 This can be a useful way to visualize the global distribution of fertility rates and to identify any trends.

 ![Map of the World](https://github.com/tushar-cero/Data-Analysis-World-Fertility-Rate/blob/main/world_map.png)